What Happens to Utilities in a Vacant House in Texas?

 How Do Local Laws Impact Homeowners Leaving Houses Vacant?

-Local laws can significantly affect homeowners who leave their houses vacant:
+Local regulations can have a profound impact on homeowners who leave their houses without supervision.

 What Are the Rights and Responsibilities of Property Owners?

-Understanding your rights and responsibilities as a property owner is key:
+Remembering what your rights and duties as a property owner can be:

-• Landlord Duties: If you rent out your property temporarily, you must ensure it is safe and habitable.
+- Landlord Responsibilities: If you rent your property on a short-term basis, you must ensure it is safe and fit for habitation.

 What Role Does Maintenance Play in Managing Vacant Properties?